— Level Design —

 • Hand-off the blockout in a state that my collaborator then could utilize as a base for one of their portfolio pieces

-Ideation & Concept
+Ideation & Conceptualization

 • The idea and concept of the level